icaroharry/v2.utopian.io/README.md

 - read the entire stack trace of errors and track it back to a file you recognize
 - if you see any kind of warning anywhere, resolve it or escalate to the core team
 - you must not be running multiple instances of the api, auth or client packages
-- kill all running node processes and start over `yarn danger:killall`
+- kill all running node processes and start over: `yarn danger:killall`
-- increase the memory available to node `NODE_OPTIONS=--max_old_space_size=4096 quasar dev`
+- increase the memory available to node:
+  `NODE_OPTIONS=--max_old_space_size=4096 quasar dev`
 - on Windows: [Have you tried turning it off and on again?](https://www.youtube.com/watch?v=nn2FB1P_Mn8)
 - are your critical libraries (node, yarn) up to date?
-- is there an open PR that addresses your problem
+- is there an open PR that addresses your problem or an issue in the offending node module?
+- if your issue is about Quasar, have you asked at the [Quasar Discord channel](https://discord.gg/rmdY9jE)?

-If you are still having probles, run the following in the root folder of the repository:
+If you are still having problems, run the following in the root folder of the repository to reset all repositories:
 ```
 yarn
 lerna clean